-As the larvae develop and grow, in a well-established tank, they will find sufficient food in the tank to sustain themselves and grow.
-To speed their growth and maximize their survival chance, you can consider additional feeding.
+As the larvae develop and grow in a well-established tank, they will find sufficient food to sustain themselves and grow.
+You can consider additional feeding to speed up their growth and maximize their survival chance.

 Give the baby shrimp a few months to develop in this environment before introducing them into other aquaria.

 Do ghost shrimp need a filter?
-Ghost shrimp, like all shrimp and other aquarium creatures in captivity, need a filter.
-For all shrimp, it is best to have a sponge filter, or a filter with something like a fine mesh, to prevent small shrimplets of being sucked into the filter.
-The added bonus of a sponge filter is, they are generally cheap and they will provide a surface where shrimp can eat biofilm from.
+Like all shrimp and other aquarium creatures in captivity, ghost shrimp need a filter.
+For all shrimp, it is best to have a sponge filter, or a filter with something like a fine mesh, to prevent small shrimplets from being sucked into the filter.
+The added bonus of a sponge filter is that it is generally cheap and provides a surface where shrimp can eat biofilm.

-We hope this article has articulated the main difference and similarities of the Amano shrimp vs. ghost shrimp clearly.
-Keeping shrimp for fun can be a great hobby but one that you’ll benefit from immensely if you are knowledgeable about the type of shrimp you want to keep.
-If you’ve kept Amano shrimp or Ghost shrimp in the past, we’d like to hear what some of your challenges were, and what some of your best moments were.
+We hope this article clearly articulated the main difference and similarities between the Amano shrimp and ghost shrimp.
+Keeping shrimp for fun can be a great hobby but one that you’ll benefit immensely if you know the type of shrimp you want to keep.
+If you’ve kept Amano shrimp or Ghost shrimp in the past, we’d like to hear what some of your challenges were and some of your best moments.
 Leave your answer in the comments below!